10am Friday, March 22 through 1pm Sunday, March 24, 2019

 Because you feel numbed and paralyzed by constant exposure to the 24-hour news cycle yet guilty for taking any time away from social media.

 Because the prospect of 48 hours away from technology scares you, and it’s wonderful to get support when doing scary things!

 What to Expect

-You will be asked to turn over your digital devices on Friday afternoon and will get them back on Sunday before lunch.
+You will be asked to turn over your digital devices on Friday morning and will get them back on Sunday before lunch.
 There will be an emergency number for your loved ones to use if they need to get in touch with you during this time.
 This retreat will be trauma informed and social justice-oriented.with a commitment to intersectionality.
 Much effort will be put into creating as comfortable a space as possible for people of all races, ethnicities, genders, sexual orientations and spiritual traditions.
 The Whidbey Institute was intentionally chosen for it's commitment to social justice.

 Because I understand that for many of us, keeping up with the news is related to activism and survival, I will monitor the New York Times and other news sources for breaking stories and update participants who want to know what's going on in the world during the retreat time.
 It is also ok to opt out of this.
 If you have other needs for saying in touch with family or kids during the retreat, that can also be arranged.

 “I loved having time to reflect and connect with myself”

 “I loved the group activities around self-care and social media usage and am grateful for the structure of the weekend.”